nammoooo/Hello-World/README.md

 <img src="https://user-images.githubusercontent.com/88934779/131502056-2b026419-3291-4d6e-9386-dd10ecdb8afc.png">
 <h2>Summary</h2>
-<strong><em> Sourcing & Recruitment is about pattern recognition, connecting the dots between business and talent with the help of various tools and techniques</em></strong> which are required to understand business logic, hiring managers pesona, applicants psychology of job search and interests while keeping in mind time, quality and budget
+Have over decade exposure in technical hiring <strong><em> Sourcing & Recruitment is about pattern recognition, connecting the dots between business and talent with the help of various tools and techniques</em></strong> which are required to understand business logic, hiring managers pesona, applicants psychology of job search and interests while keeping in mind time, quality and budget
 .</br>

  <h2>Sourcing Tools & Position closed</h2>